Bilberry - Vaccinium 101

 What digestive support does it provide?

 It may promote healthy digestion.
 It has been used as an antidiarrhoeal.
-The effectiveness of Bilberry extract against enteric viruses may be the source for its traditional use to stop diarrhea.
+The effectiveness of Bilberry extract against enteric viruses may be the source for its traditional use to help stop diarrhea.
 It is regarded in traditional systems as being useful for constipation, irritable bowel system, flatulence, ulcers, vomiting, intermittent fever, kidney stones, and hemorrhoids.
 It maintains regular elimination, helping to clear accumulated toxins in the gut.

 Does it support heart health and circulation?